-Issue raised General WCC response (including relevant modification Status of issue conformity or reference number where necessary) comment As stated previously, the Mayor welcomes Westminster's focus on General Westminster has prepared a new Waste Evidence Resolved subject to the waste reduction and recycling, however, as acknowledged by the draft Conformity Base (March 2020) to support the City Plan waste detail of the necessary Plan, activities in Westminster generate significant amounts of waste. policy.
-This includes analysis of the waste arising modifications to the Table 9.1 of the draft new London Plan, forecasts that Westminster will in Westminster, waste capacity needs over the plan as outlined in generate more than twice the amount of household and commercial & plan period, and how those needs will be met.
-Section 9 of the Waste industrial waste than any other authority in London.
-However, the Evidence Base (March borough's apportionment set out in Table 9.2 is relatively low, reflecting Westminster has reached an agreement with the 2020), to be drafted in the local circumstance in Westminster.
-London Borough of Bexley for them to provide consultation with the the capacity to manage Westminster's total GLA.
-Westminster's Waste Evidence Base June 2019 paper sets out that waste management apportionment.
-The 67.2% of its waste is treated in London.
+Issue raised General conformity or comment WCC response (including relevant modification reference number where necessary) Status of issue As stated previously, the Mayor welcomes Westminster's focus on General Westminster has prepared a new Waste Evidence Resolved. waste reduction and recycling, however, as acknowledged by the draft Conformity Base (March 2020) to support the City Plan waste Plan, activities in Westminster generate significant amounts of waste. policy.
+This includes analysis of the waste arising Modifications to policy Table 9.1 of the draft new London Plan, forecasts that Westminster will in Westminster, waste capacity needs over the 38 (see Appendix A) generate more than twice the amount of household and commercial & plan period, and how those needs will be met. drafted in line with the industrial waste than any other authority in London.
+However, the recommendations of borough's apportionment set out in Table 9.2 is relatively low, reflecting Westminster has reached an agreement with the the Waste Data Study the local circumstance in Westminster.
+London Borough of Bexley for them to provide and agreed in the capacity to manage Westminster's total consultation with the Westminster's Waste Evidence Base June 2019 paper sets out that waste management apportionment.
+The GLA.
+67.2% of its waste is treated in London.
 However no formal agreement agreement is set out in a signed statement of has been made with the relevant London waste planning authorities.
 To common ground (see Appendix C of the Waste ensure London is net self-sufficient for waste management by 2026, Evidence Base).
 Both parties have agreed that Westminster must plan for its apportionment through the measures set Bexley will take sole responsibility for out in draft new London Plan Policy SI8.
 The draft Plan states that Westminster's apportionment target and use part Westminster will work with local partners and other London boroughs of the surplus waste management capacity within to make arrangements to pool the waste apportionments set by the Bexley to provide the capacity to meet London Plan and to meet strategic waste planning duties.
 However, at Westminster's apportionment target as set out in the time of consultation no formal arrangements had been made for the London Plan.
 Westminster (or the boroughs it is currently exporting to) to plan for its waste needs and allocate sufficient land to meet its apportionment requirements, therefore Westminster's Plan cannot be in conformity with the current and draft London Plans.